kariy/ditherizer3000/README.md

 ## How It Works

 - The source video plays through a hidden `<video>` element.
-Every frame is drawn to an off-screen `<canvas>`, and a lightweight instant preview canvases the first frame so you can see settings before rendering.
+Every frame is drawn to an off-screen `<canvas>`, and a lightweight instant preview streams the full clip at low resolution so you can tune settings without waiting.
 - Ordered/none modes run inside an `OffscreenCanvas` WebGL worker that pixelates and dithers frames via a fragment shader, keeping the UI responsive while MediaRecorder captures the stream.
 - Floyd–Steinberg currently falls back to the CPU renderer because the algorithm is iterative and harder to express as a single shader pass.
 - The canvas stream is combined with the video's audio (if tap-able) and recorded via `MediaRecorder`.
 When the playback finishes, the recorded blob becomes the downloadable preview.